-Let's give you the run down on what men get up to in the washroom and how these weird walls, troughs and bowls work and what you need to do to keep them clean and smelling great :)
+Let's give you the rundown on what men get up to in the washroom and how these weird walls, troughs and bowls work as well as what you need to do to keep them clean and smelling great :)

 Urinals are a great solution for men's washrooms.
 Users can stand shoulder to shoulder, have a chat and do their business.
 This means no line ups!
-It is the reason why men get in and out of the washroom ten times as quick as women :) Urinals have no doors, no locks and no toilet paper (somewhat similar to a tree).
+It is the reason why men get in and out of the washroom so quickly!
+Urinals have no doors, no locks and no toilet paper (somewhat similar to a tree).
 The male remains standing, unzips and wee's into the urinal.
-Urinals are installed on the perimetre walls so that users have their backs to people passing by.
+Urinals are installed on the perimeter walls so that users have their backs to people passing by.
 The urinals are located just after the entrance and hand wash basins for easy access.
 Washrooms fitted with urinals always have normal toilets too which are located at the back because we know it takes more time to get the job done in them.

 There are two main types of urinal systems installed in men's washrooms...

 • Individual urinals: These are the most common and popular systems.
-They are white bowl made of vitreous china (same as a normal toilet bowl.)
+They have a white bowl made of vitreous china (same as a normal toilet bowl.)
 They are mounted to the wall and all the ugly plumbing stuff is hidden into the wall.
 Large numbers of them can be installed along a common water supply and drain which makes for great usage of space, reduced water usage and no line ups during busy times.
-A well designed washroom with individual urinals will generally have one or two of the urinals, typically at one end of a long row, mounted lower than the others.
+A well-designed washroom with individual urinals will generally have one or two of the urinals, typically at one end of a long row, mounted lower than the others.
 This is for the kids.
-Boys love them but always aspire to wee into the big boy ones one day :) A great design will also include small partitions between the urinals for privacy.
+A great design will also include small partitions between the urinals for added privacy.

-• Stainless steel troughs: This is the old school system that extend down to floor level which allow anyone of any height to use it.
-These troughs can be used by a number of people simultaneously but there is no privacy, which for some men makes them feel insecure and that there space has been invaded.
-The troughs are very efficient due to a common water supply and drain which makes for great usage of space and reduced water usage.
+• Stainless steel troughs: This is the old school system that extends down to floor level which allows anyone of any height to use it.
+These troughs can be used by a number of people simultaneously but there is no privacy, which for some men makes them feel insecure and that their space has been invaded.
+The troughs are very efficient due to a common water supply and drain which makes for great use of space and reduced water usage.

-The two biggest challenges associated with urinals are blockages from rubbish and bad smells from uric acid buildup.
-Eliminating blockages is impossible because humans litter (cigarette butts, chewy, rubbish.)
+The two biggest challenges associated with urinals are blockages from rubbish and bad smells from uric acid build-up.
+Eliminating blockages is impossible because humans’ do unfortunately litter (cigarette butts, chewy, rubbish.)
 However, there are great ways to filter out the rubbish before it obstructs the drain.
-The XO2® urinal screen products are designed for this.
+The XO2® urinal screen products are designed for this very purpose.